 After you start a discovery job, you’re taken to the Pending analysis tab of the project selected for the job.
 Here you can see the jobs that are queued for analysis or in progress.
 While a job is in progress, you can pause it at any time, and resume it from the same point later.
 Discovery jobs can take some time.
 You can leave the page at any time and return later to check whether your job completed.
 Alternatively, you can wait and refresh the page from time to time.
 After a job completes, it is moved to the Action required, regardless of whether it completed successfully or failed.

 You can rerun discovery jobs at any time, even failed jobs.
 Rerun discovery to check whether data changed after you last ran the discovery.
 Select a job and click Discover again.
 The discovery job is started again and is moved to the Pending analysis tab.
 During rediscovery, only new and changed data assets are analyzed.
+Deletions are not taken into account.
 The latest glossary information is applied, which means that any additions or updates to terms and data classes are reflected as appropriate.
 Data assets without changes are skipped during rediscovery.
 To reanalyze data assets in the discovery scope that haven’t changed since the last discovery run, you must create a new quick scan job with the same settings as the original one.

 If the discovery job completed successfully, review and work with the results.
 For more information, see the Reviewing and working with the quick scan results topic.